Frequently Asked Questions

 If I show up at the wrong polling place on Election Day can I vote a provisional ballot there, or do I have to go to my own polling place to vote on Election Day?

-You must go to your proper polling place, except that if you show up that the wrong polling place and in the reasonable exercise of discretion the registrar determines that there is not enough time for you to make it to your correct polling place by 7:00 pm, you may be allowed to vote a provisional ballot at the polling place in which you are present.
-In this case, only the votes cast for candidates for whom you would have been eligible to vote were you in your proper polling location shall be counted.
+If the pollworker determines that there is not enough time for you to make it to your correct polling place by 7:00 pm, you may be allowed to vote a provisional ballot at the polling place in which you are present.
+In this case, only the votes cast for candidates for whom you would have been eligible to vote for in your proper polling location shall be counted.

 I have not voted in a while, how can I find out if I am still eligible to vote?